NeilParkerBSDC/L3Y1PSummerProject-Glossary/README.md

 I hae two choices, now, I could use the GUI tools in PHPMYAdmin or I could write and SQL script to create the database.
 The GUI tools are more user friendly, but using a script mans that, one you have written it, recreating the database later (e.g. on a different server, or if you e to delete the database tables because of a problem), then it is much quicker.

-First your need to create a database:
+First you need to create a database:

 {note if you are creating a live website on a host such as 000websots.com then this stage will have been done for you.)

 1) Create a new database:

 ![Create new database](https://drpssandbox.000webhostapp.com/images/DocumentationScreenshots/CodingDict_image1.png)

 2) Create new table in that database:

 ![Create new database](https://drpssandbox.000webhostapp.com/images/DocumentationScreenshots/CodingDict_image2.png)

 ![Create new database](https://drpssandbox.000webhostapp.com/images/DocumentationScreenshots/CodingDict_image3.png)